Denver After Dawn: best coffee roasters

-Editor’s note: RED’s Denver After Dawn series looks at fun ways to spend your mornings in and around the Mile High City.
+Editor’s note: Throughout the spring, RED’s Denver After Dawn series will look at fun morning and daytime activities in and around the Mile High City.

 Whether you take your coffee hot, iced, black, with sugar and cream or as a latte, cappuccino or macchiato, a great cup begins with beans.

 Each coffee bean has a distinctive flavor profile depending on the country where it is grown, plant variety, soil chemistry, weather and growing altitude — and that’s before it gets to the roaster.